Epilepsy & Clinical Neurophysiology Fellowship

 Philadelphia, PA 19107

 Thomas Jefferson University Hospital offers both ACGME Epilepsy and Clinical Neurophysiology Fellowship Training Programs.
-Pediatric fellowship training is completed at both Jefferson University Hospital as well as A.I. duPont Hospital for Children.

 Jefferson University Hospital is a 951-bed hospital and is the main teaching hospital of the Sidney Kimmel Medical College at Thomas Jefferson University.
 The Epilepsy Center is a Level 4 NAEC multidisciplinary quaternary care center for the diagnosis and treatment of people with epilepsy.
 The center has a national referral base.
 Center faculty includes nine neurologists, three neuropsychologists, four neurosurgeons, and a dedicated neuroradiology team.
 The center offers basic and advanced diagnostic testing and a full array of conventional and investigational medical and surgical treatments.
-The surgical program is among the largest in the US, performing up to 80-90 operations yearly.
+The surgical program is among the largest in the U.S., performing up to 70-90 operations yearly.

 Applicants must be BC/BE Neurologists and qualify for a Pennsylvania license.